merchise/xotl.tools/docs/source/xoutil/future/types.rst

                return self.__dict__ == other.__dict__

    ``SimpleNamespace`` may be useful as a replacement for ``class NS: pass``.
-   However, for a structured record type use :func:`~collections.namedtuple` instead.
+   However, for a structured record type use `~collections.namedtuple`:func: instead.

    .. note:: In Python 3.4+ this is an alias to
-             :class:`types.SimpleNamespace`.
+             `types.SimpleNamespace`:class:.

 .. autoclass:: DynamicClassAttribute